ropensci-org/buffy/docs/responders/ropensci/reviewers_due_date.md

 ROpenSci :: Reviewers & due date
 ================================

 This responder can be used to add/remove a user to/from the reviewers list in the body of the issue.
 It also sets a due date for the review and updates that info in the body of the issue and in the reply comment.
+This responder will also update Airtable adding entries to the reviewers and reviews tables.
 Allows [labeling](../../labeling), that will take effect when the second reviewer is assigned.

 ## Listens to